IQVIA-ML/LightGBM.jl/README.md

 Running tests for the package requires the use of the LightGBM example files, download and extract the [LightGBM source](https://github.com/microsoft/LightGBM/archive/v2.3.1.zip) and set the enviroment variable `LIGHTGBM_EXAMPLES_PATH` to the root of the source installation.
-The you can run the tests by simply doing
+Then you can run the tests by simply doing
 ```julia
 Pkg.test("LightGBM")
 ```